-In this edition, we're diving into the relationship between cortisol and food, and exploring 13 cortisol-lowering, nutrient-dense foods that can help us stay calm and healthy.
+In this article, we'll dive into the relationship between cortisol and food, and explore 13 nutrient-dense foods that reduce cortisol and can help you stay calm and healthy.

-Additionally, cortisol has many other roles in the body, such as increasing the availability of amino acids and glucose, and increasing the body's tolerance to pain.
-The physiology of stress and its relationship to disease is a complex subject, but cortisol plays a key role in the body's response to stress and its downstream effects on the body.
+Additionally, cortisol has many other roles in the body, such as increasing the availability of amino acids and glucose and increasing tolerance to pain.
+The physiology of stress and its relationship to disease is a complex subject, but cortisol plays a key role in the stress response and its downstream effects on the body.

-The effects of cortisol vary depending on the amount produced, the duration of its presence in the body, and the location of its actions.
+The effects of cortisol vary depending on the amount produced, the duration of its presence, and the location of its actions.

 What Foods Reduce Cortisol?

 Turmeric is a potent anti-inflammatory and pain reliever that has been used for thousands of years in Ayurvedic medicine to treat inflammatory conditions ranging from arthritis to allergies.
-The active ingredient in turmeric, curcumin, is a phytochemical that modulates the expression of brain-derived neurotrophic factor, aka BDNF.
+The active ingredient in turmeric, curcumin, is a phytochemical that has been shown in some studies to reduce cortisol levels, although results have been mixed.
 The best way to consume turmeric is with piperine, the active compound in black pepper, as it makes the curcumin more bioavailable.
 (Source, Source)